Kawasaki, Kanagawa: Nara period to the Sengoku period

-Early Modern
+Early modern

 In 1611, Koizumi Jidayū had Nikaryō Yōsui built, a canal system on the right bank of the Tama for irrigating the fields, which in some cases still runs through the densely built-up city.
 On the long-distance Kaidō roads Tōkaidō and Nakaharakaidō built by Edo-Bakufu, stations were built in the area of what would later become Kawasaki, which increased its importance.
 The Kawasaki station (Kawasaki-juku, near today's Kawasaki station) on the Tōkaidō was not officially recognized until 1623 as the last of the 53 Tōkaidō stations.
 The Bakufu let the bridges over the Tama collapse and there were ferry connections to nearby Edo in several places in today's Kawasaki, which laid the foundation for the development of the city.

 Modern

 The rapid urbanization of the area, which continues to this day, began in the Meiji and Taishō eras.
 In 1872, Kawasaki Station was established on the Tōkaidō Main Line which was Japan's first railway line.
 In 1889, the city (machi) Kawasaki in the district (gun) Tachibana was created according to the Japanese municipal system introduced the year before.
 In 1912 the border between Kanagawa and Tokyo prefectures was established as the Tama River.
 On July 1, 1924, the independent city (shi-) of Kawasaki with 48,394 inhabitants was formed through a merger with the city of Daishi (formerly Daishigawara) and the village of Miyuki.

+People from the Korean peninsula were made to work in the industrial sector in the city, working on railways construction, or rebuilding roads damaged by U.S. bombings towards the end of WWII.
+People from Okinawa were also coming to the city, and in 1924, the oldest Okinawans Association in Japan was founded in Kawasaki.

 World War II

 As part of World War II, the city was bombed three times by the United States Army Air Forces (USAAF) between April 1945 and July 1945.
 The most serious attack was an area bombing with Napalm bombs on April 15, 1945.
 The attacks destroyed around 35% of the urban area and claimed 1,520 dead and 8,759 injured.
 The attacks burned down 9.3 km2 of the city (see Bombing of Tokyo).
+Kawasaki became a target of the first mainland bombing by the US military in 1942, followed by multiple bombings, partly due to the city's heavy and chemical industrial complex supplying the war efforts in Asia and the Pacific.